alairon/SwitchRP/README.md

 ## Current Limitations
 ### Application
 This app currently supports setting the status for Super Smash Bros.
-Ultimate without the ability to customize your status.
+Ultimate and Splatoon 2 without the ability to customize your status.
 ### Operating System
 This app currently only works on Windows-based systems due to how Windows handles processes.
 Linux support will be added after the core features of the app are completed.